 Choosing the right permaculture plants for your site depends on many factors, including climate, soil type, hours of sunlight available, your family’s preferences, etc. When selecting food plants for your forest garden, consider what your family will actually eat.

-Experiment with new things but be sure to include plenty of tried-and-true favorites as well.
+Experiment with new things but be sure to include plenty of native plants and tried-and-true favorites as well.
 Consulting a certified permaculture designer can be extremely helpful in determining which plants and in what combination will be most suited to your site and your needs.

 The Incredible Edible Landscape: A Place to Explore